Is there a selection process for choosing the participants?

-A valid passport and a letter from the University (which will be provided at a later date) should be sufficient in most cases to travel to and enter Grenada, but some students may require additional paperwork based on citizenship.
+A valid passport and a letter from the University (which will be provided once we receive your flight details) should be sufficient in most cases to travel to and enter Grenada, but some students may require additional paperwork based on citizenship.
 We can advise you accordingly.

 What do I need to bring to Grenada?